 On September 25, 2023, the Company completed its acquisition (the "Webhelp Combination") of all of the issued and outstanding capital stock (the "Shares") of Marnix Lux SA, a public limited liability company (société anonyme) incorporated under the laws of the Grand Duchy of Luxembourg ("Webhelp Parent") and the parent company of the Webhelp business ("Webhelp"), from the holders thereof (the "Sellers").
-The Webhelp Combination was completed pursuant to the terms and conditions of the Share Purchase and Contribution Agreement, dated as of June 12, 2023, as amended by the First Amendment to the Share Purchase and Contribution Agreement, dated as of June 12, 2023, as an ended by the First Amendment to the Share Purchase and Contribution Agreement, by and among Concentrix, OSYRIS S.à r.l., a private limited liability company (société à responsabilité limitée) incorporated under the laws of the Grand Duchy of Luxembourg and a direct wholly owned subsidiary of Concentrix Corporation ("Purchaser"), Webhelp Parent, the Sellers, and certain representatives of the Sellers.
+Webhelp was a leading provider of CX solutions, including sales, marketing, and payment services, with significant operations and client relationships in Europe, Latin America, and Africa.
+The Webhelp Combination was completed pursuant to the terms and conditions of the Share Purchase and Contribution Agreement, dated as of June 12, 2023, as amended by the First Amendment to the Share Purchase and Contribution Agreement, dated as of July 14, 2023 (the "SPA"), by and among Concentrix, OSYRIS S.à r.l., a private limited liability company (société à responsabilité limitée) incorporated under the laws of the Grand Duchy of Luxembourg and a direct wholly owned subsidiary of Concentrix Corporation ("Purchaser"), Webhelp Parent, the Sellers, and certain representatives of the Sellers.